Chengen-Li/Multimodal-Rebar-Spacing/README.md

 ```bash
 2d3d_with_depth_predict.py --folder ./your_images --depth_dir ./your_depth_maps
 ```
+## 📊 Methodology
+### Line Extraction Pipeline
+* Node Detection: YOLO identifies rebar intersections.
+PCA Alignment: Determines the dominant horizontal and vertical axes of the rebar grid.
+Hough Grouping: Refines line segments and groups them based on geometric consistency.

+### Classification Logic
-## 📊 MethodologyLine Extraction PipelineNode Detection: YOLO identifies rebar intersections.PCA Alignment: Determines the dominant horizontal and vertical axes of the rebar grid.Hough Grouping: Refines line segments and groups them based on geometric consistency.Classification LogicThe system evaluates the probability of an image being 3D based on a two-stage threshold:Confident Zone: Direct classification if $P(3D) \geq 0.70$ or $P(3D) \leq 0.30$.Gray Zone: If the model is uncertain (between $0.3$ and $0.7$), a Depth Gate is triggered.
+The system evaluates the probability of an image being 3D based on a two-stage threshold:Confident Zone: Direct classification if $P(3D) \geq 0.70$ or $P(3D) \leq 0.30$.Gray Zone: If the model is uncertain (between $0.3$ and $0.7$), a Depth Gate is triggered.
 This gate analyzes depth variance, gradients, and ROI ring differences to make the final determination.